 Take off the chain guard and inspect for safety in operation.
-For assembly please follow the procedure described on pages 21 and 22.
+For assembly please follow the procedure described at the appropriate section "Mounting the Bar and Chain" of your Owner's Manual.

 STIHL-Oilomatic chain, guide bar and sprocket must match each other.